LePetitJayJay/Victoria-2-Anime-Mod/README.md

 Check HMPS github for the HMPS version.

-(possible addition for GFM version in the future)

-NOTE: in case of anime flags staying when the submod isn't selected on GFM, delete flags folder on Documents\Paradox Interactive\Victoria II\GFM\gfx.
+NOTE: in case of anime flags staying when the submod isn't selected on GFM, delete flags folder on Documents\Paradox Interactive\Victoria II\GFM\gfx or Documents\Paradox Interactive\Victoria II\HFM\gfx.

 For questions I'm available on the modding server: https://discord.gg/EbY7qaA